-Mechanical-automatic carillon of 24 bells Pitch of heaviest bell is D in the treble octave Transposition is not applicable Keyboard range: ---- / ---- There are no missing bass semitones All bells were recast or replaced in 1956 by the maker cited in Remarks above Prior history: In 1905, the complete instrument was installed with bells made by the maker cited in Remarks above (0 bells remain from that work.)
-Year of latest technical information source is 1966
+Mechanical-automatic carillon of 24 bells Pitch of heaviest bell is D in the treble octave Transposition is not applicable Keyboard range: ---- / ---- There are no missing bass semitones All bells were recast or replaced in 1956 by the maker cited in Remarks above Prior history: In 1905, a complete instrument of 24 bells was installed by the maker cited in Remarks above (0 bells remain from that work.)
+No auxiliary mechanisms known Tower details not available Year of latest technical information source is 1966

 Explanations of page format and keyboard range are available.

 [TowerBells Home Page] [Site data top page] [Credits and Disclaimers] [Feedback]

 Please send comments or questions about this page to email@example.com.